cweagans/composer-patches/docs/_index.md

 {{< warning title="Nothing here applies to 1.x" >}}
 All documentation for the current, produciton-ready version of the plugin is in the README.md in the project repository.
 {{< /warning >}}

-{{< warning title="This guide is still under construction" >}}
-All of the documentation for 1.x versions of the plugin was in the readme.
-For 2.x, I want a more developed set of documentation that gives people as much information as they need.
-I'm still writing here, so expect some rough edges.
-{{< /warning >}}